 Our children’s programs include special events to introduce members’ children and other friends to the fun and surprises of a year in the garden.
 Typically we offer 3 or 4 seasonal events each year.
 Our garden year concludes with our annual holiday tree decorating for the birds.

 Our hospitality volunteers plan and coordinate Wing Haven parties and events: lunch for hard-working volunteers during our semi-annual Plant Sales, Patrons’ Party and Holiday Program.
 If you would like to help with our events—planning, set-up, food preparation & presentation, flowers, clean-up—this is the job for you!

 Our Hosts and Hostesses introduce visitors from near and far to Wing Haven and the Clarksons.
-There is always a volunteer host or hostess in the house during our weekday visiting hours—Tuesday afternoons from 3 to 5 PM and Wednesday mornings from 10 AM to noon.
+There is always a volunteer host or hostess in the house during our weekday visiting hours—Friday and Saturday 10:00am-5:00pm.
 During our semi-annual Plant Sales a welcome table staffed by volunteers is set up near the main gate to greet visitors and provide assistance.
 If you want to be an ambassador for Wing Haven, this is the spot!
 In general, volunteers work during a regular time slot each month; however, you may choose to be on call as a substitute.